 Sometimes driver error (and therefore accident liability) is pretty obvious just based on how a side-impact accident happened, and the other driver may even admit fault.
-But in either of the most common t-bone situations -- where the other car hit your car, or cut in front of you so that you were almost forced to hit the other car -- the other driver will often claim that he or she had the right of way, and that you were at fault.
+But in either of the most common t-bone situations—where the other car hit your car, or cut in front of you so that you were almost forced to hit the other car—the other driver will often claim that he or she had the right of way, and that you were at fault.

 It Starts At the Scene

-If you've been involved in a side impact collision, even if law enforcement comes to the scene, the responding officer may not make a determination of fault in the accident report -- or they could even make what (to you anyway) is an incorrect fault determination.
+If you've been involved in a side impact collision, even if law enforcement comes to the scene, the responding officer might not make a determination of fault in the accident report—or they could even make what (to you anyway) is an incorrect fault determination.
 And in the absence of any definitive word, if different witnesses say different things, it won't take much for the other driver to claim that the accident was your fault.